- Persistent itchy scalp that does not improve may be a sign of an underlying condition that needs medical evaluation.

 4. Fungal infection

-Fungal infections that affect the scalp, also known as Tinea capitis infections, often cause symptoms like intense itching, dandruff and yellow crust throughout the scalp.
-Some people may also present with swollen lymph nodes in the neck, due to the body’s immune response to fighting the infection.
+Fungal infections that affect the scalp, also called tinea capitis, often cause intense itching, dandruff, and yellow crusts across the scalp.
+Some people also develop swollen lymph nodes in the neck as the body’s immune system reacts to the infection.

-What to do: Fungal infections can be treated with antifungal medications, like terbinafine or griseofulvin.
-There are also antifungal shampoos available to help relieve symptoms and eliminate fungal cells.
+How to treat: Fungal infections are treated with antifungal medicines, such as terbinafine or griseofulvin.
+Antifungal shampoos can also be used to help relieve symptoms and reduce the number of fungal cells on the scalp.

 5. Lice

-What to do: Lice requires specific treatment with medicated shampoos, sprays or lotions, like permethrin 5%.
-You should then pass a fine tooth comb through all hair strands to individually remove any remaining lice.
+How to treat: Lice require specific treatment with medicated shampoos, sprays, or lotions, such as 5% permethrin.
+After treatment, you should run a fine-tooth comb through all hair to remove any remaining lice and nits.

-When treating lice, you should wash all pillows, bedsheets and clothes at a temperature above 60ºC (or 140ºF).
-If this is not possible, be sure to seal contaminated objects in closed plastic containers for about 15 days.
+When treating lice, wash all pillows, bed sheets, and clothes in hot water at temperatures above 60ºC (140ºF).
+If washing in hot water isn’t possible, seal the items in closed plastic bags or containers for about 15 days.

 6. Scalp allergy

-A scalp allergy can be triggered by cosmetic products, chemicals, sun exposure or hair dye.
-This type of irritation is associated with intense itching, redness, flaking, and increased sensitivity with palpation. .
+A scalp allergy can be triggered by cosmetic products, chemicals, sun exposure, or hair dye.
+This type of irritation often causes intense itching, redness, flaking, and increased tenderness when the scalp is touched.

-What to do: To treat this problem, you should see a dermatologist to determine what triggered the allergy, as this will ultimately help to guide treatment.
+How to treat: To treat this problem, you should see a dermatologist, who can help determine what triggered the allergy and guide the most appropriate treatment.

 7. Dermatitis herpetiformis

-Dermatitis herpetiformis is an autoimmune disease that can lead to the appearance in one small blister or clusters of blisters on the scalp, buttocks, elbows, knees and back.
-These blisters can be very itchy and uncomfortable.
+Dermatitis herpetiformis is an autoimmune disease that causes small blisters or clusters of blisters to appear on the scalp, buttocks, elbows, knees, and back.
+These blisters are often very itchy and uncomfortable.

 8. Atopic dermatitis

-This reaction can happen at any time, but can be triggered by a food allergy, dust, fungi, heat, sweat or as a response to stress, anxiety and irritability.
+This reaction can occur at any time, but it may be triggered by factors like food allergies, dust, fungi, heat, sweat, or emotional stress, anxiety, and irritability.